-During the 2016/2017 financial year the municipality received a qualification on assets.
-An asset management strategy was identified to address the aforementioned.
+An asset management strategy was identified to maintain the audit.
 The strategy will involve the identification and verification of all assets, capturing of all the assets onto an integrated asset management system, maintenance of the system and the production of an asset register which is GRAP compliant.